dayjiet/Project5SimpleBankingSystem/README.md

 4. Run the project: Execute the compiled Main class, providing the optional command-line argument -fileName to specify the database file name.
 If no file name is provided, the default file name will be used.
 5. Follow the on-screen instructions: The program will display a menu with different options.
 Enter the corresponding number to perform the desired action.

+## Feedback
+During this project, I learned about the functioning of a banking system and gained knowledge about SQL and databases.
+Understanding how the Luhn algorithm works was particularly valuable in preventing errors when entering card numbers.
+Additionally, I grasped basic object-oriented programming concepts, such as working with classes.

+While working on the project, I encountered a few difficulties.
+Setting up and connecting to the database required some effort, but I was able to overcome it by studying the documentation and seeking guidance from online resources.
+Designing the system to handle various banking operations and ensuring data security also posed challenges, but careful planning and research helped me overcome these obstacles.

+Overall, this project provided me with a practical understanding of banking systems and allowed me to develop my skills in working with databases, SQL, and object-oriented programming.
+It was a valuable learning experience that enhanced my knowledge and problem-solving abilities.

 ## Contributing
 Contributions to the Simple Banking System project are welcome.
 If you would like to contribute, please follow these guidelines: